 BP: The work you do for free, is that ever done in favor of the client (simply to get a job, exposure, or have the opportunity to work on something great)?
 Or is it just for you in the sense to bolster your portfolio and keep it fresh?

 SS: All of the above.
 If it is a client that will add something new and unique to my portfolio then I am much more excited to work for free or little compensation.
 I’m also very easily bored so when I have down time, I am always looking for something challenging to keep me occupied.
 I try to make sure it updates my portfolio, too!

 BP: What does it take to continually be hired for the commercial or editorial jobs in the children photography niche?

 SS: A good portfolio is key.
 I think the fact that I am passionate enough about it to continually create new work with or without being hired for it, has given me a portfolio that is constantly changing and updating so that I can keep attracting new eyes.

-BP: Can you tell us what is in your camera bag and what are your staples for your style photography?
+BP: Can you tell us what is in your camera bag and what are your staples for your style of children photography?